nbaetge/naames_bioav_ms/NAAMES_DOC_Remin_Bioassays.md

 Our addition experiments are consistent with our definition of DOC persistence.
-In every cruise, the addition of DOM substrates (different quality and substrates) stimulated drawdown and bacterioplankton growth, but did not result in drawdown into the persistent pool.
+In every cruise, the addition of DOM substrates (different quality and substrates) stimulated drawdown of accumulated DOC and bacterioplankton growth, but did not result in drawdown into the persistent pool.

 <img src="NAAMES_DOC_Remin_Bioassays_files/figure-gfm/unnamed-chunk-99-1.png" style="display: block; margin: auto;" />